 Instructors are advised by the Dean of Students Office (DOAS)

 to " take all reasonable steps to prevent academic misconduct.

 Misconduct statement in your syllabus, including:

 - clarification of any specific style/format requirement for the course

-- quotations from the Student Code, Part VI on Academic Integrity
+- quotations from the Student Code, Part IV on Academic Integrity

 - how you intend to handle violations

 - Discuss plagiarism and utilize class time to encourage students to paraphrase and